Waun Mawn

 Waun Mawn (Welsh for "peat moor") is a megalithic site in the Preseli Mountains of Pembrokeshire, Wales.
 Following excavations in 2018, it became the site of a supposed dismantled Neolithic stone circle.
 The diameter of the postulated circle was estimated to be 360 ft, making it the fifth largest diameter for a British stone circle, after Avebury (331.6 m), Stanton Drew (113 m), Karl Lofts (estimated 122 m), Long Meg (maximum 120 m), and slightly larger than the Ring of Brodgar (104 m).

-The site is located around 1 mi to the south west of Brynberian.
-This tract of moorland sits on the southern slopes of the 1112 ft hill top of Cnwc yr Hŷdd ("cock of the corn"), just to the north of the broad east-west ridge of the Preseli range.
+The site is located around 1 mi to the southwest of Brynberian.
+This tract of moorland sits on the southern slopes of the 1112 ft hill top of Cnwc yr Hŷdd ("cock of the corn"), just to the north of the broad east–west ridge of the Preseli range.

 There are four stones at the site today, one standing and three prostrate.
 Nearby are the Troed y Rhiw ("foot of the hillside") standing stones and to the west of the main group is another solitary standing stone, the 'Waun Mawn Stone', measuring some 7 ft 7 in high.